vardigroup/lisa/README.md

 =======

 Lisa accepts LTLf formulas given as a .ltlf file written in SPOT format.

 For synthesis, it also requires a .part file.
-The .part file indicates the input and output propostitions for the synthesis tasks.
+The .part file indicates the input and output propostitions for the synthesis task.

 Example .ltltf file